Serapieum-of-alex/Hapi/README.md

 Main Features
 -------------
-Here are just a few of the things that pandas does well:
+Here are just a few of the things that Hapi does well:
   - Easy handling of rasters data downloaded from global data and easy way to manipulate the data to arrange it to run the model
   - Easy calibration of the model using Harmony search method and Genetic Algorithms